 I'll come clean.
 I'm a defender of "soft" grades.
 In my opinion, they not only matter, but they are necessary for growth and balance.
-Does that mean I'm against stiff grades?
+Does that mean I'm against "stiff" grades?
 Not at all.
-In fact, If we didn't have soft grades, wouldn't stiff grades just be "normal" grades?
+In fact, if we didn't have soft grades, wouldn't stiff grades just be "normal" grades?

-Honestly, I'm bothered a little every time that I hear someone disparage or choose not to do a certain climb because it's soft.
+Honestly, I'm bothered a little every time that I hear someone disparage or choose not to do a certain climb because it's considered soft.
 I should just let the ridiculousness of it float away in the breeze, but it's a tough one for me to let go, for whatever reason.
 I feel the same defensiveness when Sierra Blair-Coyle is brought up, but that's a different story for another blog post.

-Here is a fact for you: When you do a rock climb and log it on your 8a, no matter what grade you give it, or what grade the guidebook says, the difficulty of said rock climb does not change.
+Here is a fact for you: When you do a rock climb and log it on your 8a, no matter what grade you give it, or what grade the guidebook gives it, the difficulty of said rock climb does not change.
 It's exactly the same amount of challenging for you no matter what number you, or anyone else, attaches to it.

 So let's talk some of the reasons why soft grades should remain exactly what they are: